Bears vs Vikings Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over tons of data from every past game between the Bears and Vikings and using recursive machine learning and impressive AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every angle between the Bears and Vikings and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most focused on the growing emphasis human bettors regularly put on player performance factors between a Bears team going up against a possibly tired Vikings team.
-Trends look to say the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most keyed in on the linear correlation of emphasis human bettors often put on coaching factors between a Bears team going up against a possibly rested Vikings team.
+Trends look to say the true game analytics might reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.